We Say, “Never Again!” | International Holocaust Remembrance Day

 Let us support IDF members who defend the Promised Land.

-The statistics provided within this blog have been primarily sourced through Holocaust museums, Holocaust educational sources, and some news articles.
-These statistics were not found in any study we have personally done or been involved with.
-Therefore, we cannot guarantee that the methods used in each study have resulted in unbiased or replicable statistics.
+The statistics provided within this blog have been primarily sourced through Holocaust museums, Holocaust educational sources, and the ADL.
+These statistics were not from any study we have personally done or been involved with.